coryasato/pedlolz/README.md

-#solo
+#Pedlolz

-This is a project I completed as a student at [Hack Reactor](http://hackreactor.com).
-This project was worked on with a pair.
+Guitar pedal emulator using pedalboard.js and written in React.js.
+This was a Hackathon project completed in about 10-12 hours.